New Oriental Education & Technology Group Inc. (EDU) Shares Up Despite Recent Market Volatility

 EDU’s Market Performance

-The stock of New Oriental Education & Technology Group Inc. (EDU) has seen a -5.35% decrease in the past week, with a -11.06% drop in the past month, and a 8.02% gain in the past quarter.
-The volatility ratio for the week is 7.03%, and the volatility levels for the past 30 days are at 5.38% for EDU.
-The simple moving average for the last 20 days is -7.07% for EDU stock, with a simple moving average of 26.04% for the last 200 days.
+The stock of New Oriental Education & Technology Group Inc. (EDU) has seen a 6.93% increase in the past week, with a -0.10% drop in the past month, and a 1.87% gain in the past quarter.
+The volatility ratio for the week is 4.13%, and the volatility levels for the past 30 days are at 5.06% for EDU.
+The simple moving average for the last 20 days is 0.14% for EDU stock, with a simple moving average of 30.35% for the last 200 days.

 Analysts’ Opinion of EDU